Image workflow hub

 Legacy formats stay honest

-GIF, TIFF, BMP, and ICO routes exist where they add value, with decode and support limits explained instead of hidden.
+GIF, TIFF, BMP, and ICO pages exist where they add value, with decode and support limits explained instead of hidden.

 Tradeoffs